• Skip to main content

 • Sugar – you can use caster or granulated sugar.

-• Eggs – use medium eggs.
+• Eggs – use room temperature eggs.

-• Vanilla Extract – use good quality vanilla extract.
+• Vanilla – use good quality vanilla extract or vanilla bean paste.

 • Yoghurt – use natural or plain yoghurt.
 For this cake I use low fat.

-• Cinnamon – ground cinnamon.
+• Cinnamon – use ground cinnamon to flavour the cake.

 • Flour – I use self-raising flour or you can use plain flour with 1 teaspoon baking powder.